EasternPA/mastodon-install/README.md

 1. `sudo reboot`
 1. Wait about 45 seconds for the server to reboot and log back in with `ssh ubuntu@mstdn.mydomain.com` (again, replacing `mydomain.com`)

 Note: If the upgrade does not proceed through to the end as expected, you may need to destroy and recreate the image.
-This happened to me once.
+This happened to me once while developing these instructions.

 ### Install `docker`
 Install dependencies:
-1. `sudo apt update`
 1. `sudo apt install ca-certificates curl ufw apt-transport-https software-properties-common git -y`

 Configure firewall: